-One of the industry's primary goals has been to convince federal and state legislators, regulatory officials, and the media that nuclear power is somehow "clean" energy, because nuclear reactors emit little carbon dioxide into the atmosphere.
-But this disregards the alphabet soup of other cancercausing pollutants spewed into our air and water by nuclear facilities.
+One of the industry's primary goals has been to convince Congressmembers and the media that nuclear power is somehow "clean" energy, because nuclear reactors emit little carbon dioxide into the atmosphere.
+But this disregards the alphabet soup of other cancer-causing pollutants spewed into our air and water by nuclear facilities.
 Unfortunately, lobbying campaigns backed by so much money often attain some success.

-Thus, there are increasing calls from nuclear industry backers, inside and outside of government, to include nuclear power in Renewable Energy Standards (or new "Clean Energy Standards") intended to boost use of clean renewables, or to permit nuclear to trade emissions credits in regional cap-and-trade emissions programs.
-This is occurring at both the federal and state levels to encourage use of nuclear power (and for some proponents, coal and natural gas as well) to the detriment of genuinely clean and affordable technologies like wind, solar, energy efficiency and others.
+Thus, there are increasing calls from nuclear industry backers, inside and outside of government, to establish a new "Clean Energy Standard" to promote nuclear power (and for some proponents, coal and natural gas as well) to the detriment of genuinely clean and affordable technologies like wind, solar, geothermal, energy efficiency and others.2